Accordion: China

+In the late 20th century, the development of high performance standards for the accordion within China's halls of academe was also influenced by several American virtuosos including Robert Davine, who was invited by the Ministry of Culture of the People's Republic to present Master Classes and to broaden its national program of music for the accordion in 1984.

 Colombia

 The accordion is also a traditional instrument in Colombia, commonly associated with the vallenato and cumbia genres.
 The accordion has been used by tropipop musicians such as Carlos Vives, Andrés Cabas, Fonseca (singer) and Bacilos, as well as rock musicians such as Juanes and pop musicians as Shakira.
-Vallenato, who emerged in the early twentieth century in a city known as Valledupar, and have come to symbolize the folk music of Colombia.
+Vallenato, who emerged in the early twentieth century in Valledupar, and have come to symbolize the folk music of Colombia.

 Every year in April, Colombia holds one of the most important musical festivals in the country: the Vallenato Legend Festival.
 The festival holds contests for best accordion player.
 Once every decade, the "King of Kings" accordion competition takes place, where winners of the previous festivals compete for the highest possible award for a vallenato accordion player: the Pilonera Mayor prize.
 This is the world's largest competitive accordion festival.